 Tuition for the full course is 800 euros – for the 4 week exam primer, the fee is 150 euros.
 The Cambridge exam fee is 160 euros

 Here is are the dates for our upcoming exam primer course which is useful to candidates who have been studying on their own.

 The deadline for entries for the June exams is April so if interested in taking the exam in Athens, you should contact us even before you apply for this short course.

 Before contacting us, please review the following questions to make sure you meet the criteria:

 - Do you have at least one year’s experience of teaching English?

 - Is your English good enough to teach at a range of levels?
 (Minimum CEFR Level C1–C2 or above.)

-We may still accept you on to a Delta course, if you can demonstrate that you would be likely to complete a course successfully, e.g. by giving evidence of previous successful study.
+If you do not have all the above qualifications, we may still accept you on the DELTA if you can demonstrate that you would be likely to complete a course successfully.

 Where the course is delivered